THE CRYSTAL

 cyber___— protocol modulesbostrom___— bootloader specificscyb___— interface implementation- flat pages for concepts that cross namespaces

 Five axioms.
 One grammar.
+Twenty-one domains.
 An irreducible basis for thought.